Allenuzoma/DEVOPS-TOOLING-WEBSITE-SOLUTION/README.md

 Launch a new EC2 Redhat EL instance which will serve as the database server.

+Add an incoming rule for MySQL/Aurora on port 3306 for the subnet IPV4 CIDR which is 172.31.0.0/16

 Enter into the server using a terminal.